You can fill this with Nutella and chopped nuts, fruit jams, or just cinnamon, sugar butter.

 2-3 tbs maple syrup or enough for desired consistency

-Cover with a tea towel and leave in a warm place or proving draw for a further hour.
+- Cover with a tea towel and leave in a warm place or proving drawer for a further hour.